 Goldendoodle (Poodle and Golden Retriever)

 The Goldendoodle is a cross between a Golden Retriever and a Poodle.
 A cross breed of two of the most popular dogs in the United States, it’s no wonder the Goldendoodle is one of the most sought-after mixes.
 It is often described as an oversized teddy bear.
 Super soft and cuddly, these pups are large dogs and, on average, a standard sized Goldendoodle is between 22 and 26 inches tall and weighs between 45 and 100lbs.
+There’s also the much smaller mini goldendoodle which is around 15 to 30 pounds.

 The Goldendoodle is a friendly and loving dog that gets on with everyone.
 An excellent family dog, the Goldendoodle just wants to spend time with you and give you love!
 These pups do not have any kind of an aggressive streak in their body and will happily curl up next to anyone for a cuddle.